-Biltmore is located about 10 minutes’ drive from Asheville’s Downtown and is the best neighborhood in Asheville to stay in if you’re a history buff.
-This area is dominated by Biltmore Estate and Mansion house, which is the largest private home in the US and an architectural marvel set against the Blue Ridge Mountain.
+Biltmore is located about 10 minutes from Asheville’s Downtown and is a popular destination for history lovers.
+This area is dominated by The Biltmore Estate and Mansion.
+It’s the largest private home in the US and this architectural marvel is set against the stunning Blue Ridge Mountains.
 It was built in 1895 by George Vanderbilt and combines architectural elements from rural England with the chateaus of France.

-If you like to relax and live like a local, then Biltmore is for you.
-It’s a welcoming, affluent area where few tourists stay, so the locals are perfectly happy to see new people and help them have a good time.
+If you like to relax and live like a local, then Biltmore Village is for you.
+It’s a welcoming, affluent area where only a few tourists stay and the locals are perfectly happy to see new faces.
 There’s a real community feel in this area, as well as some of the best local restaurants and eateries in the city.

-– Check out the beautiful Biltmore Mansion and Gardens.
+- Check out the beautiful Biltmore Estate and Gardens.